cellml/libcellml/docs/reference/sectionB_elements.rst

 ----------------------------

-The top-level element information item in a CellML infoset MUST be an element in the :term:`CellML namespace` with a local name equal to :code:`model`.
+The top-level element information item in a CellML infoset MUST be an element in the :ref:`specA_cellml_namespace` with a local name equal to :code:`model`.
 In this specification, the top-level element is referred to as the :code:`model` element.